 According to the Americans with Disabilities Act, a person has a disability if he or she has a physical or mental impairment that substantially limits at least 1 major life activity.
+Nonetheless, with proper preparation many travelers with disabilities can travel internationally.
 Some travelers with disabilities, including those experiencing reduced mobility, may require special attention and adaptation of transportation services.
-With proper preparation, many travelers with disabilities can travel internationally.
-The following recommendations may assist in ensuring safe, accessible travel:
+The following recommendations may assist in ensuring safe, accessible travel for travelers with disabilities:

 Regulations and Codes

-In 1986, Congress passed the Air Carrier Access Act (ACAA) to ensure that people with disabilities are treated without discrimination in a way consistent with the safe carriage of all passengers.
-The regulations established by the Department of Transportation (DOT) apply to all flights of US airlines as well as flights to or from the United States by foreign carriers.
+In 1986, Congress passed the Air Carrier Access Act (ACAA) to ensure that people with disabilities are treated without discrimination in a way consistent with the safe carriage of all air passengers.
+The regulations established by the Department of Transportation (DOT) apply to all flights of US airlines and flights to or from the United States by foreign carriers.

-The Transportation Security Administration (TSA) has established a program for screening travelers with disabilities and their equipment, mobility aids, and devices.
+The US Transportation Security Administration (TSA) has established a program for screening travelers with disabilities and their equipment, mobility aids, and devices.
 TSA permits prescriptions, liquid medications, and other liquids needed by people with disabilities and medical conditions.
 Travelers who have disabilities or medical conditions that may affect TSA screening may use notification cards to discreetly communicate with the officer.
-Notification cards are available at www.tsa.gov/traveler-information/notification-card.
-Travelers can learn more about the TSA guidelines for travelers with disabilities at www.tsa.gov/traveler-information/travelers-disabilities-and-medical-conditions.
+Notification cards are available at www.tsa.gov/sites/default/files/disability_notification_card_508.pdf.
+Travelers can learn more about the TSA guidelines for travelers with disabilities at www.tsa.gov/travel/special-procedures.

 Assistance and Accommodations